cliansang/positioning-algorithms-for-uwb-matlab/README.md

 The [Control System Toolbox](https://www.mathworks.com/products/control.html) from mathworks was used for the implementation of UKF and EKF in this repo.

 ## Publications
-If you found this work useful in the academic context, please consider to cite the following paper:
+If you find this work useful in the academic context, please consider to cite the following papers:

     @INPROCEEDINGS{Sang2019Comparative,
         author={Sang, Cung Lian and Adams, Michael and Hesse, Marc and Hörmann, Timm and Korthals, Timo and Rückert, Ulrich},